 EditShare EFS File Auditing

 Introducing a new way of enforcing accountability to secure your content against data theft.
-EditShare’s highly anticipated storage auditing capabilities - which will ship with all single node and enterprise class XStream EFS platforms - are realised through a sophisticated Auditing Dashboard.
+EditShare’s highly anticipated storage auditing capabilities - which will ship with all single node and enterprise-class EFS platforms - are realised through a sophisticated Auditing Dashboard.

 Offering peace of mind for content creators